GarySimons/girlsrun/README.md

 ### Code

 Much of the code for the e-commerce section of my website was achieved by following the **Django E-Commerce Mini Project** from the Code Institute lessons.
 I adapted it to suit my website.

+### Credits

+I was very inspired by a couple of websites I found, that made me want to do this project.
+I loved the beautiful feeling of community and support on the [These Girls Can Run](http://thesegirlscanrun.weebly.com/home.html) website.
+I also got more professional ideas on what should be included on my site from [She Runs Outside](https://www.sherunsoutdoors.com/).
+Both these sites were very important in helping me understand what angle to approach my project.

 ### Disclaimer